Gavin Skelton: Coaching career

 In order to gain coaching and managerial experience, Skelton coached the Stirling University team part-time, whilst playing for Kilmarnock.

-Skelton was appointed as the manager of Workington in May 2014, replacing Ian MacDonald.
+Skelton was appointed as the manager of Workington in May 2014, replacing Ian McDonald.
 He had joined the Reds as a player-coach in 2013.
 Skelton led the Borough Park side to the Northern Premier League Play-offs in his only full season in charge, finally falling to Ilkeston in front of 1,500 supporters at Borough Park.

 Skelton left Workington in June 2015 to be the assistant manager at Queen of the South in Dumfries.
 Skelton was appointed caretaker manager of Queens on 18 April 2016 after James Fowler departed the club.
 Just over a month later, Skelton was appointed Queens player-manager on a permanent basis on 23 May 2016.
 Skelton resigned from Queens on 7 November 2016 for personal reasons.

 Skelton joined Carlisle United as the coach of their academy in May 2017.

 On 31 December 2018, Skelton was reappointed manager of Workington, however he resigned in January 2019 after just six days and two games in charge of the club.

 On 4 June 2019, Carlisle United announced that they had appointed Skelton as assistant manager.
 He served as caretaker manager for two games, and signed a contract extension in November 2019.

+On 7 November 2024, Skelton was appointed first-team coach at National League club Hartlepool United.
+On 30 June 2025, he departed Hartlepool to re-join National League side Carlisle United as first-team coach.